Recurring Payments - Stripe Gateway Configuration

 - Handling failed payment notifications

-Click Add endpoint and enter the following URL:
+Click Add Endpoint, then add the following URL:

-Note: replace "example.com" with your actual site URL.
-The exact URL you need to enter can be found in Downloads > Settings > Extensions > Payment Gateways > Stripe.
+Note: Replace "example.com" with your actual site URL.
+The exact URL you need to enter can be found in your WP admin under Downloads → Settings → Payment Gateways → Stripe.

-Note: your webhooks won't work in a local development environment like Vagrant, WAMP, MAMP, or Desktop Server.
+Note: Your webhooks won't work out of the box in a local development environment like Vagrant, WAMP, MAMP, Desktop Server, or Local by Flywheel.
 These are typically non-publicly accessible IP addresses and Stripe can't reach them.

 When using Stripe, a cancellation may be initiated either from within EDD or from the Stripe Dashboard.

 From The EDD Admin

 To cancel a subscription from the EDD admin go to Downloads → Subscriptions and click View on the item you want to cancel.

 Then in the bottom of the next screen click on Cancel Subscription.

 When you set a subscription to cancelled it's cancelled immediately, but the customer will still have access to their purchased material for as much time as they've paid for.